roberthoward/manager-README/README.md

 * What would your grandparents think
 * Healthy, rational choices first
 * Team work and etiquette
-* Everything we do is bigger ourselves.
-Service to our customers is #1
+* Everything we do is much bigger then ourselves.
+* Our service to our customers and their experience is number 1!

 # Feedback